-- d.
-Complete all reporting requirements as established by DPS. - 4.
-Clinical Treatment Staff: Except for North Carolina Certified Substance Abuse Counselors, clinical treatment staff must have at least a Bachelor's degree in a Human Services field related to the type of clinical therapy and treatment delivered, and receives ongoing clinical supervision.
-Certain clinical treatment staff may be subject to professional licensure/certification as required by the N.C.
-General Statutes. - 5.
-Volunteer Program Staff: All volunteers providing direct services must have at least one (1) year of experience working with at-risk youth.
-Programs may use professional or community volunteers to assist or augment services provided by paid staff.
-The program shall: - a.
-Develop a job description for all volunteer positions; - Ensure the sponsoring agency's volunteer application is on file such as the Program Volunteer Application Template (Form JCPC/EA 001) for each volunteer.
+- each volunteer.
 Three (3) references must be provided, contacted, and documented on the completed form; - Screen each applicant and determine that the volunteer possesses credentials/skills/experience commensurate to the requirements of the job description; - d.
-Require adult volunteers, involved in direct supervision, to have on file documentation of a criminal background check and additionally, when providing transportation of juveniles, to have on file documentation of a: - Valid driver's license (a copy must be annually updated and on file); and - ii.
-Safe driving records check
+Require adult volunteers, involved in direct supervision, to have on file documentation of a criminal background check (see policy 2.8, A., 4) and additionally, when providing transportation of juveniles, to have on file documentation of a: - i.
+Valid driver's license (a copy must be annually updated and on file); and - ii.
+Safe driving record check

-- A. Each DPS JCPC-funded program shall develop a training and development plan for all staff and volunteers that meets the requirements unique to their program type and service being delivered.
-At a minimum, the plan shall include the following: - Programs must provide its staff and volunteers with orientation and training specific to the JCPC funded program, within thirty (30) days of employment.
-The training shall include policies, procedures, rules and regulations of the program and DPS JCPC policies.
-Written documentation of the program orientation and policy training must be available to the JCPC and/or DPS upon request. - Programs must offer training opportunities that will aid in the ongoing development of service-specific skills and knowledge of the staff and volunteers.
-Volunteers shall complete pre-service training specific to the program type prior to direct service delivery to juveniles. - Procedures for programs providing treatment services that employ staff who are eligible by degree or credential to provide such treatment, or who receive clinical supervision by someone who is eligible to provide such treatment.
-All

-- professional and volunteer staff who lead program activities that require special skills or certification must be trained in the skills necessary for each particular activity. - 4.
-Direct service staff shall participate annually in at least twelve (12) hours of professional continuing education in an area related to the service type provided.
+- A. Programs shall develop a training and development plan for all staff and volunteers that meets the requirements unique to their program type and service being delivered.
+At a minimum, the plan shall include the following: - Job appropriate orientation and training specific to the JCPC funded program, within thirty (30) days of employment/volunteering to include policies, procedures, rules and regulations of the program and DPS JCPC policies.
+Written documentation of the program orientation and policy training must be available to the JCPC and/or DPS upon request. - 2.
+Programs must offer training opportunities (i.e., internal, in-person and/or online) that will lead to continued personal and professional development. - 3.
+Volunteers shall complete pre-service training specific to the program type prior to direct service delivery to juveniles. - 4.
+Direct service staff shall participate annually in at least twelve (12) hours of training in an area related to the service type provided, including at a minimum, basic interaction skills relating to juveniles. - 5.
+Programs providing treatment services that employ staff who are eligible by degree or credential to provide such treatment, or who receive clinical supervision by someone who is eligible to provide such treatment.
+All professional and volunteer staff who lead program activities that require special skills or certification must be trained in the skills necessary for each particular activity.